msheets/psych15-final-project/README.md

 	node toCSV.js hot100

+The results will show up in the appropriate files (`streaming.csv` & `hot100.csv` respectively) in the `data` folder of this repository.

+Additionally, `toCSVAverage.js` performs the same tasks but computes the average scores for each week with a uniform waiting (i.e. the song in position 6 on the chart has the same weighting as that in position 1).

+To use the script on streaming-echonest.json run:

+	node toCSVAverage.js

+To use the script on hot100-echonest.json run:

+	node toCSVAverage.js hot100

-The results will show up in the appropriate files (`streaming-echonest.csv` & `hot100-echonest.csv` respectively) in the `data` folder of this repository.
+The results will show up in the appropriate files (`streamingAverages.csv` & `hot100Averages.csv` respectively) in the `data` folder of this repository.

 Data
 ----